BloomMate/.github/profile/README.md

 # 🌾 BloomMate
 **House Gardening with AI Chat using Tiium and SmartCottage**
-> This software is part of a project for **a software engineering class at Hanyang University**.
+> This software is part of a project for **a software engineering class at Hanyang University Information Systems Dept**.

 > The class is in collaboration with **LG Electronics**.